 In any case, you’ll find a lot of complaints from users in forums about speed issues.
 Keeping in mind that this is a fairly relative area, we advise you to go for the 7-day premium trial to see for yourself how Betternet works for you.
 Investing your money before making sure that you have useable speeds would be a big mistake.

 Our own tests are not too consistent either.
 Sometimes we can seamlessly stream HD videos from YouTube with even the free version of Betternet VPN, yet at other times we may spend 20 seconds just waiting for our webmail provider’s page to load.

 Betternet support problems

 For starters, why would we expect a VPN service to grant us 24/7 live chat support for free?
 But we do, right?
 And then we visit the Betternet website and look everywhere… but… there is NO live chat support available.
-Perhaps it makes sense – might be quite expensive to serve approximately 38 million users?
+Perhaps it makes sense – it might be quite expensive to serve approximately 38 million users?
 Ever thought of that?
 Whatever the case, there’s no live chat, period.

 The best you can get is a priority support ticket, which can still take half a day.
 So, even if you pay $11.99/month, you can forget about proper service.
 This is a real drawback, particularly with how infamous Betternet VPN is for being problematic with its connections.